RecycleIthacasBicycles/staff-manual/README.md

 >    Balance putting-the-tools-in-participants' hands with instructing
 >    them about how to do repairs.

-In open shop, for an inexperienced participant the first repair of a specific component should be performed as a demonstration by the facilitator, with detailed description and encouragement for questions.
+In open shop, for an inexperienced participant, the first repair of a specific component should be performed as a demonstration by the facilitator, with detailed description and encouragement for questions.
 This demonstration is helpful because remote-controlling an inexperienced